Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Introduction

 The study of stochastic differential equations on Wasserstein space can be motivated by mean field games theory.
 Indeed, in the reference book \cite{carmona2018probabilistic2} by Carmona and Delarue, we can see that such SDEs on Wasserstein space can be seen as a limit of an interacting particles system with common noise, also known as non linear stochastic Fokker-Planck equation.
 Still in \cite{carmona2018probabilistic2}, it is shown that a solution is given by taking the data of a well chosen conditionnal McKean-Vlasov equation.
 In the article \cite{gassiat2022long}, Gassiat, Lions and Sougadinis suggest the idea of looking at such stochastic partial differential equations with coefficients depending in a local way on the density $(\rho_t)_{t \geq 0}$ of the solution.
 In \cite{ding2023stochasticdifferentialequationsstochastic} the authors prove the existence of solutions to SDEs on the Wasserstein space over a closed Riemannian manifold driven by constant vector fields, while, in \cite{wang2020}, the existence of solutions to a general class of conditional McKean-Vlasov SDEs is done on the Wasserstein space over the Euclidean space.

-The origin of the manifold structure on the group of diffeomorphisms $\mathscr{D}$ over a compact manifold can be traced back in the late $'60s$.
-In \cite{omori_group_1970}, Omori presents the topology of the latter as an Inverse Limit Hilbert Lie group topology, i.e
+The origin of the manifold structure on the group of diffeomorphisms $\mathscr{D}$ over a compact manifold can be traced back in the late $1960s$.
+In the reference book \cite{Palais66}, Palais developed a general framework for the study of Banach space-valued section functors.
+A fundamental example within this framework is provided by the functor assigning to a given fiber bundle the space of its $H^s$ sections.
+These results are used in \cite{omori_group_1970}, where Omori presents the topology of $\mathscr{D}$ as an Inverse Limit Hilbert Lie group topology, i.e

 where $\mathscr{D}^s$ is the set of invertible maps in the sobolev space $H^s(M,M)$ with inverse in $H^s(M,M)$.
 Notice that even if $\mathscr{D}$ is a Lie group, this is not the case of $\mathscr{D}^s$ since the left multiplication is not smooth, but this point of view allows us to work on Hilbert manifolds.
-In \cite{EbinMarsden1970}, Ebin and Marsden use this formalism to find a solution to the classical Euler equations for a perfect fluid and prove that $\mathscr{D}$ is diffeomorphic (for the above topology) to $G \times \P_\infty$, where $G$ is the subgroup of volume preserving diffeomorphisms.
+In \cite{EbinMarsden1970}, Ebin and Marsden exploited this framework to establish well-posedness for the classical Euler equations of an ideal fluid.
+Moreover, they showed that, with respect the Inverse Limit Hilbert topology, the diffeomorphism group $\mathscr{D}$ is diffeomorphic to $G \times \P_\infty$, where $G$ denotes the subgroup of volume-preserving diffeomorphisms.